 The following are resources from the League and other organization to help cities with their sustainability efforts.

 - Minnesota GreenStep Cities: The League is a partner in the GreenStep Cities initiative.
-This initiative is a voluntary program to identify, support and recognize implementation of sustainable best practices.
-The initiative aims to identify best practices for cities, provide benchmarks and indicators to assess achievement, point cities towards tools and sources of assistance, recognize the efforts of local governments and help cities lead the way to more sustainable communities.
-The GreenStep initiative is currently under development and is expected to be piloted in the fall of 2009.
-The League will provide cities with more information once the initiative is fully developed.
+This initiative is a voluntary program to identify, support, and recognize implementation of sustainable best practices.
+The initiative aims to identify best practices for cities, provide benchmarks and indicators to assess achievement, point cities toward tools and sources of assistance, recognize the efforts of local governments and help cities lead the way to more sustainable communities.

 - CERTs Light Resources.
 There are a lot of new lighting options out there today, so the Clean Energy Resource Teams (CERTs) has created a suite of resources to help you find your way.
 CERTs has a new bulb guide, recycling options, links, and an e-mail help line.
 Their Right Light Guide will illuminate the main differences between the types of bulbs available, how to identify the brightness of light bulbs, how to read the new labels, and even a shopping list to take to the store.
 Cities may wish to let their residents know about this new guide to help them as they seek greater efficiency.